OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 ---

 ## Overview
-In this post, I will describe how [gamerpuppy](https://github.com/gamerpuppy) and I found an unwinnable _Slay the Spire_ seed and, jointly with [ForgottenArbiter](https://forgottenarbiter.github.io/), find a simple simple proof of unwinnability.
-This work is based on the several attempts that have been made to prove unwinnable seeds exist in _Spire_ and would not have been possible without this work and much collaboration.
+In this post, I will describe how we found a [gamerpuppy](https://github.com/gamerpuppy) and I found an unwinnable _Slay the Spire_ seed and, jointly with [ForgottenArbiter](https://forgottenarbiter.github.io/), find a simple simple proof of unwinnability.
+This work is based on the several attempts that have been made to prove unwinnable seeds exist in _Spire_ and would not have been possible without this work and helpful discussion.

 ## Previous progress